-The restrictions on the cross-border transfers of PII mentioned in question 34 are applicable to transfers to service providers.
+The restrictions on the cross-border transfers of PII under the APPI are equally applicable to transfers to service providers.
 They may also be applicable to onward transfers in the sense that the initial PII data users must ensure that not only the transferors of such onward transfers but also their transferees adhere to the cross-border restrictions of the APPI.